CaseyHaralson/pinkyring/README.md

 Now `pinkyring` can be run from the command line using the local version.

 ### Adding New Template Options
-Templates can be added to the list of new project options by pasting the template project into the "templates" directory.

-The templates should have a .pinkyring.json file included that adheres to the [IPinkyringConfig.ts file](./src/IPinkyringConfig.ts) from the src directory.
+The templates should have a .pinkyring.json file in the root of the project that adheres to the [IPinkyringConfig.ts file](./src/IPinkyringConfig.ts) from the src directory.
 An example .pinkyring.json implementation can be found [here](./templates/pinkyring-server-template/.pinkyring.json).

+1. Clean the project of all files and folders that aren't tracked in source control, and then remove the source control folder.
+2. Copy the cleaned project template into the templates directory of this project.

+If you are running pinkyring locally, then you should now have access to the updated project.

+### Updating Existing Template Options
+1. Clean the project of all files and folders that aren't tracked in source control, and then remove the source control folder.
+2. Delete the existing template project in the templates directory of this project.
+3. Copy the cleaned project template into the templates directory of this project.

+If you are running pinkyring locally, then you should now have access to the updated project.